Trent University

 Offered:

 An interdisciplinary enquiry into the function and idea of the land in Canadian traditions.
 Themes may include Aboriginal rights, settlement, sources of land law, post-colonialism, regionalism, urban/rural conflict over natural resource extraction and waste disposal, sustainability, environmental racism, energy, climate change, and representations of land and landscape in literature and the visual arts.
 Prerequisite: 3.0 university credits.
-Students may take only one of CAST-ERST-GEOG-INDG 2040Y or 2041H for credit.
+Not open to students with credit for CAST-ERST-GEOG-INDG 2040Y.

 Cross-listed: CAST-2041H, GEOG-2041H, INDG-2041H